 Measure precipitation directly

 Rain gauges are typically considered reference measurements because they the most direct measurement of precipitation (Tapiador et al. 2012).

+Despite the benefit of being a direct measurement, gauges suffer from several key limitations, including undercatch (refs), poor siting and inconsistencies across instruments (something like this need to reword, I was thinking about when a gauge is replaced with a different instrument, e.g. Menne et al., and Oyler et al.)

-Gauges cover a small proportion of land area and are not uniformly distributed, and so only 6.5% of the Earth’s land area between 60oN and 60oS is within 5 km of a gauge (Chris Kidd et al. 2017).
+Another limitation, gauges only cover a small proportion of land area and are not uniformly distributed, and so only 6.5% of the Earth’s land area between 60oN and 60oS is within 5 km of a gauge (Chris Kidd et al. 2017).

 As a result, many precipitation products used gauge measurements to correct biases in more homogeneous but indirect measurements.

 Ground-based radar